 Models and Animations

-If you don’t want to create AssetBundles, other options include using runtime model importers available in the Asset Store, like .fbx and .obj file importers.
+If you don’t want to create AssetBundles, other options include using runtime model importers available in the Asset Store, like .fbx, .obj and .gltf file importers.
 The problem with .obj files are that they can’t include animations, so if you’re not including animations with your model, you’re ok.
-Do a search on the Asset Store for “fbx” or “obj” and “import” to see various options.
+Do a search on the Asset Store for “fbx” or “obj” or “gltf” and “import” to see various options.

 Since I’m not using characters in my current game, I decided to develop animations within Unity, as opposed to creating them in a separate modeling program like Maya, Max, Modo, or Blender.
 The solution I came up with is to create animations using the Mecanim system and Animations window, and include those animations as an AssetBundle.
 This way, users can create their own animations as AssetBundles, and provided they are set up in the same way, I can load them into the game at runtime.
 What will be required, though, is good documentation on how to do it once the game is released.